DohaKhaled68/Graduation-Project/README.md

 # Graduation-Project
-in our GP we build website have three services
-1- Blood Bank system:
-if you want to donate or need blood you register in the blood bank section to see list of people who have the same bllod type and communicate with them
+in our GP we build website using React js, it have three services 1- Blood Bank system: if you want to donate or need blood you register in the blood bank section to see list of people who have the same bllod type and communicate with them
 2- Health care system: